AuroraStorm-sw/Portfolio-project-2/README.md

 # Credits

+- A lot of my logical issuse with JavaScript I got assistance from fellow Slack member Tony Albanese, who guided me through many of the frustrating bugs that I couldn't handle alone.
+Without him, this project might not have been done in time, and his assistance has been of immence value.

-- ReadMe layout taken from my previous project, [Portfolio-Project-1](https://github.com/AuroraStorm-sw/Portfolio-project-1), and adjusted for this project.
+- README layout taken from my previous project, [Portfolio-Project-1](https://github.com/AuroraStorm-sw/Portfolio-project-1), and adjusted for this project.
 Inspiration for that was picked from various projects from other Code Institute students from the #peer-code-review forum and https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md#deployment

 - Code institute's template: https://github.com/Code-Institute-Org/gitpod-full-template